JoeSzymkowiczFiveM/chiliaddb/EXAMPLES.md

 This will limit the response records to the number specified in the `limit` value

 #### excludeIndexes
 This will remove the associated index/key from each record in the response, and pass back an entirely sequential array of tables.
-It's worth noting that since the you can delete records from the database, it's possible to create 'holes' in the indexes.
+It's worth noting that since the you can delete records from the datastore, it's possible to create 'holes' in the indexes.

 #### excludeFields
 This will specify any fields that should not be included in the the response object(s).